markusmobius/go-dateparser/README.md

 ## <a name="timezone-and-utc-offset"></a> 9.
 Timezone And UTC Offset [▲](#table-of-contents)

-By default, **dateparser** will uses timezone that present in the date string.
-If the timezone is not present, then it will uses timezone from the `CurrentTime`:
+By default, **dateparser** uses the timezone that is present in the date string.
+If the timezone is not present, then it will use timezone from the `CurrentTime`:

 ```go
 // Current time is 2015-06-01 12:00:00 WIB